tkotani/PythonFortran/README.md

 # A simple example for python calling fortran codes in MPI

-Main program is in python, where we call fortran subroutines from the main program.
+Main program is in python invoking MPI by m4py.
+Then we call fortran subroutines from the main program.

 ## Run an example